donivanjames/BNSv1-2/README.md

 ## Plans For Update v1-3
 **Features**
 - Redo backgrounds so they feed into each other
-- Audio toggle option + slowly increasing sound to give player a warning (could have "start with sound" button on title page)
+- Audio toggle option + slowly increasing sound to give player a warning (could have "start with sound" / "start without sound" button on title page)
 - Allow player to jump slightly before touching the ground for better response time
 - Randomize apple height

 **Design**
+- Incorporate new Figma art
 - Get mobile css customized
 - Rework score ui and system
 - Customize "Tap to start" text for mobile

 **Known Bugs**
 - Need to fix first jump 'no sound' bug
+- Turning screen on mobile doesn't trigger resize

 **Optimizations**
-- Too much HTML can slow down page, try to reduce amount of divs to just a couple
+- Too much HTML can slow down page, try to reduce amount of divs to just one or two
 - Get mobile version working properly
 - Every frame we're querying ALL obstacles, could slow down system
 - A lot of Math.floor (~~) in script.js, might be able to condense it to 1 or two times